DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession/summer-week-3-ect-theory-working-with-the-senco.md

 ## In your notepad

-1. What is the SENCO’s role?
+1. What is the SENCO's role?
 2. What support does the SENCO provide to teachers?

 ## In your notepad